tobega/tailspin-v0/TailspinReference.md

 fine if there is more (this is called structural typing).
 There are ways to declare that excess elements are not allowed if you need to, or that an element must not exist.

-One thing to note is that a key of a [key-value pair](#keyed-values), which is also the name of an element in a [structure](#structures), is expected to be connected to a value of the same type wherever it is used, i.e. keys form a [data dictionary](#data-dictionary).
+One thing to note is that a key of a [key-value pair](#keyed-values), which is also the name of a field in a [structure](#structures), is expected to be connected to a value of the same type wherever it is used, i.e. keys form a [data dictionary](#data-dictionary).
 When you do a join on [relations](#relations), values with the same name will be joined together in a "natural join".
 If you don't specify a type in the [data dictionary](#data-dictionary),